 As you’ll find out in my next article, my morning round at Sky Mountain also went super quickly.
 I was able to get back over to Sand Hollow before the heat got too unbearable.
 I cashed in my rain check for the Wee Course.
 I was the only one playing it, so I breezed around without much delay.

 I knew this was just a “pitch and putt” course, but I think I did expect a little more from it.
 “Wee” is a very apt name.
 I don’t know how long it’s been open.
-I’m pretty sure it’s rather new, though.
+I’m pretty sure it’s rather new, though, and it was definitely not here when I first visited Sand Hollow in 2012.
 There is no official scorecard or listed yardage on the course.
 You won’t need more than one wedge and a putter to play it.
 I think one hole is maybe around 50-60 yards, while most are truly a short pitch or bump and run shot of about 30-40 yards max.
-This is a very tiny little 9-hole course.
+This is a very tiny little 9-hole course!

 As a silly little pitch and putt, the Wee Course is pretty fun.
 It would be great for kids (especially families staying at the resort looking for an extra activity) and I could easily see a group of drunk dudes out there in the late evening laying down some CTP and skins bets after they had played the Championship Course earlier.